 After actor Idris Elba announced on March 16, 2020, that he had contracted the coronavirus.
 His wife, Sabrina Dhowre Elba, made her own announcement days later.
 Her disclosure prompted discussion over whether it was right to quarantine with her husband or if the two should’ve practiced social distancing.

 25. Patrick Ewing, basketball legendSource:Getty

 Patrick Ewing, the head coach of Georgetown University’s men’s basketball team and NBA legend, has tested positive for the coronavirus.
 The New York Knicks’ all-time leading scorer tweeted the announcement on May 22, 2020.

 “I want to share that I have tested positive for COVID-19,” the tweet said in part.
 “This virus is serious and should not be taken lightly.
 I want to encourage everyone to stay safe and take care of yourselves and your loved ones.”

 It was unclear how Ewing contracted the disease that has disproportionately affected Black people.

 Ronald Fenty, the father of superstar singer Rihanna, counted himself as one of the lucky survivors of the coronavirus.
-He told the Sun about the unenviable experience he went through for about two weeks before he was able to recover.
+In 2020, he told the Sun about the unenviable experience he went through for about two weeks before he was able to recover.
 Rihanna, who paid for and sent dozens of ventilators to her native island Barbados, also sent one to her 66-year-old dad.

 Jimmy Glenn, the legendary boxing trainer who worked with some of the sport’s top fighters, died following complications from the coronavirus.
 He was 89 years old.
 Glenn had become a celebrated bar owner in New York City’s Times Square called Jimmy’s Corner.
 The Boxing Scene website reported Glenn’s death first.